 - to avoid allowing the company to trade while insolvent

 - to act with reasonable care and diligence

-- not to misuse position or information obtained whilst acting as a director
+- not to misuse position or information obtained while acting as a director

-If you are a director of a not for profit company under the Act and the company is also registered as a charity with the ACNC (but not as a Basic Religious Charity), then in addition to the duties under the Act you must also observe the 5 Governance Standards, prescribed by the Australian Charities and Not-for-profits Commission Act 2012 (Cth).
-In particular, you as a director, must ensure that the financial affairs of the charity are managed responsibly.
+However, if a director of a not-for-profit company under the Act and if the company is also registered as a charity with the Australian Charities and Not-for-profit Commission (ACNC) (but not as a basic religious charity), then the Act provisions (180–183) relating to director's duties have been 'switched off'.
+While the common law duties still extend to directors of registered charities, additionally, the director must now observe the five governance standards, prescribed by the Australian Charities and Not-for-profits Commission Act 2012 (ACNC Act).
+In particular, a director must ensure that the financial affairs of the charity are managed responsibly.

 The ACNC prescribes that: